Become a high-quality elementary school teacher!

 Professor of EducationFull Biography

 Director of Professional Licensure, Professor of Curriculum & InstructionFull Biography

 Associate Professor, Curriculum & InstructionFull Biography

 Visiting Assistant Professor Curriculum & InstructionFull Biography

 Students are admitted to the Bachelor of Education in Elementary Education degree in Pre- Candidate status, based on the entrance criteria established by the University and School of Education and Leadership.
 Students follow the course of study published in the Shenandoah University Undergraduate Catalog for the year of entrance to the university.
-Elementary Education students must pass the PRAXIS Academic Core Mathematics test (or document SAT / ACT exemption) and pass the Virginia Communication and Literacy Assessment test (VCLA) prior to the Candidate Screening interview.
+Elementary Education students must take the PRAXIS Academic Core Mathematics test and achieve at or near the 50% level (or document SAT / ACT exemption) and pass the Virginia Communication and Literacy Assessment test (VCLA) prior to the Candidate Screening interview.
 Bachelor of Education in Elementary Education students are admitted to candidacy following successful completion of the Candidate Screening.

 Candidate Screening is conducted during the third and fourth semesters of study in the Bachelor of Education curricula, and all students in those programs are required to apply for Teacher Education Candidacy.
 Faculty will conduct screening interviews for students who apply during the sophomore year to assess whether their academic, personal and professional progress qualifies them for candidacy.
 Transfer students need to meet with the program advisor to decide on the individual’s best time to apply for candidacy.

 Students must complete the following requirements:

 - complete the Teacher Candidate Education Application, available in the Bachelor of Education Teacher Education Handbook received in the EDU 310 class or from Program Advisors or the Office of Professional Licensure